Melissa Ong

-Melissa Ong (born May 25, 1993), better known under her former TikTok username chunkysdead and nickname Mother Hen, is an American Internet influencer, TikToker, YouTuber, and former user experience designer.
+Melissa Ong (born May 25, 1993), known by her TikTok username chunkysdead and nickname Mother Hen, is an American Internet influencer, TikToker, YouTuber, and former user experience designer.
 She worked at several technology companies before leaving her job to focus on making videos for the social network TikTok.
 Ong is best known for the "Step Chickens," a self-described online cult formed after Ong released a TikTok video in a chicken costume satirizing tropes in pornography.
 The Step Chickens are more akin to a cult of personality or fandom than a harmful or violent cult; their main activities include spamming the comments sections of other creators, changing their profile pictures to match a selfie taken by Ong, and conversing on an app rebranded for them by Ong's friend and former co-worker.

 Early life and career

 Ong grew up wanting to become a YouTuber; she has said that her ultimate goal is to have a comedy show on HBO or Netflix in the style of Nathan for You.

 In an essay for Business Insider, Melissa Ong writes that she attended the University of California, Berkeley.
 She then went to work in the tech industry, interning for Cisco and Adobe before going to work for Yahoo! and later Google.
 Ong writes that she disliked both jobs; after suffering a mental breakdown while working at the latter company, Ong drafted her resignation letter and submitted it.
 By the time she left, Ong had already achieved her first viral video on TikTok, and was beginning to focus more on the platform.